 "It was obvious that the witness was distraught over what he saw, but he at no time explained to me the very specific actions contained in the grand jury report," according to the statement.
 "Regardless, it was clear that the witness saw something inappropriate involving Mr. Sandusky."

-Regardless, that news should have shaken Paterno.
+Either way, the news should have shaken Paterno.
 Just imagine hearing an eyewitness account of something like that about someone you'd worked with for three decades.

 Unless Paterno left some important details of his own behavior out of his statement, he did nothing.
-He didn't call the police or make sure that Curley did.
+He didn't call the police, or make sure that Curley did.

 That's according to Pennsylvania State Police Commissioner Frank Noonan.
 At a Monday press conference, Noonan called this "a case about children who have had their innocence stolen from them, in a culture that did nothing to stop it or prevent it from happening to others."

-Paterno was more than just part of that culture.
-Hell, he was the center of it.
+Paterno was more than just part of the culture.
+He was the very center of it.
 He was the football coach revered because he seemed to grasp that there are more important things than winning football games.
-Yet, when he was given first-hand information by one of his coaches that one of his former coaches may have committed a crime, against a child no less, in his building, what did he do?
+Yet, when he was given first-hand information by one of his coaches that one of his former colleagues may have committed a crime, against a child no less, in his building, what did he do?

 While that may not be crime, at least legally, what about Paterno's moral obligation?
-What about the failure of the coach, the grad assistant and everyone else who was aware of some sort of improper behavior by Sandusky in 2002, up to and including university president Graham Spanier, to alert the police, confront the accused and seek out the victim to check on his welfare?
+What about the failure of the coach, the grad assistant, and everyone else who was aware of some sort of improper behavior by Sandusky in 2002, up to and including university president Graham Spanier, to alert the police, confront the accused and seek out the victim to check on his welfare?

-"I understand that people are upset and angry," Paterno's statement said, "but let's be fair and let the legal process unfold."
+"I understand that people are very upset and angry," Paterno's statement said, "but let's be fair and let the legal process unfold."